Aleksandar Tsvetkov: Beroe

 On 23 June 2018, Tsvetkov signed with Beroe.

+Spartak Varna

+On 29 December 2022, he was announced as a new signing of Spartak Varna, joining the team on a one-and-a-half-year contract.

+Fraria

+On 17 June 2025 he moved to Fratria on a free transfer, together with his teammates Viktor Mitev and Angel Granchov.

 International career

 On 7 October 2011, Tsvetkov earned his first cap for Bulgaria in the 0–3 away loss against Ukraine in an exhibition match.
 He had to wait nearly 6 years to feature for the national team again; on 3 September 2017, Tsvetkov was in the line-up for a 2018 FIFA World Cup qualifier, a 1–3 away defeat by the Netherlands.